 What Can Cause Fever With No Other Symptoms in Early Viral Infections?

-Early viral infections such as influenza or adenovirus often cause fever before other symptoms appear.
-The body raises its temperature to slow down viral replication, which can result in a fever without cough, fatigue, or other signs initially.
+Early viral infections such as influenza, adenovirus, or COVID-19 can cause fever before other symptoms appear.
+The body raises its temperature as part of the immune response, which can result in a fever without cough, fatigue, sore throat, or other signs initially.

 Can Bacterial Infections Cause Fever With No Other Symptoms?

-Yes, some bacterial infections like urinary tract infections or early-stage pneumonia may present solely with fever.
-These infections might not cause pain or discomfort right away, making fever the only noticeable symptom at first.
+Yes, some bacterial infections like urinary tract infections, early-stage pneumonia, bloodstream infections, or hidden abscesses may present mainly with fever at first.
+These infections might not cause pain or discomfort right away, making fever the only noticeable symptom early on.

 What Are Non-Infectious Causes of Fever With No Other Symptoms?

-Non-infectious causes such as autoimmune diseases like rheumatoid arthritis or systemic lupus erythematosus can trigger fever alone.
-These conditions cause systemic inflammation that elevates body temperature without immediate additional symptoms.
+Non-infectious causes such as autoimmune diseases, inflammatory disorders, medication reactions, and some cancers can trigger fever alone.
+These conditions may cause systemic inflammation or immune changes that elevate body temperature before other symptoms become clear.

 How Does Tuberculosis Cause Fever With No Other Symptoms?